tunelipt/Hotwire.jl/docs/src/correction.md

-## Correction for constant current anemometer (CCA)
+### Correction for constant current anemometer (CCA)

 When using the constant temperature anemometer, ``R_w`` and therefore ``T_w`` where fixed.
-This simplifies the calculations a lot.
+This simplifies _a lot_ the calculations.
 In the case of constant temperature anemometer things are trickier.
 Since the current is maintained constant, as velocity increases, temperature decreases.
 But the output voltage is directly related to the constant temperature ``I_w`` and therefore we can determine the sensor resistance and temperature:

 ``R_w = \frac{E}{I_w}``